justkro/beekeeperDocumentation/like-off.md

 # Disable Like Count Feature Flag

 ### List of changed endpoints
-Remove like count in Post and Comments - list of changed endpoints:
+Remove like count in Posts and Comments - list of changed endpoints:
 ```
 POST /posts/{postid}/like
 DELETE /posts/{postid}/like